desec-io/desec-stack/docs/dyndns/lets-encrypt.rst

 #. **Install hook script.** To authenticate your dedyn.io domain against Let's
    Encrypt using the DNS challenge mechanism, you will need to update your domain according to instructions provided by Let's Encrypt.
-Our hook script automatizes this process for you.
+Our hook script automates this process for you.
 To use it, download the following two files and place them into a directory of your choice.
 Make sure to change the owner/permissions of the file (``chown``/``chmod``), so that it is only readable by your certbot user (usually ``root``). ::